duracloud/deployment-docs/dev-guide-getting-started.md

 Add a system environment variable named **JAVA_HOME** with the path to your Java JDK (the top level directory, not the /bin directory).
 This environment variable allows Tomcat and Maven to find Java.

+(Optional) Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) to be able to interact with AWS services via the command line.

 ## Database

 DuraCloud requires a MySQL database.
 You can [install MySQL Server](https://dev.mysql.com/downloads/) on your local machine or launch a MySQL server using [Amazon RDS](https://aws.amazon.com/rds/)